pyTooling/pyTooling/doc/index.rst

         The :mod:`pyTooling.Licensing` module provides :ref:`unified license names <LICENSING>` as well as license name mappings or translations.
       * :ref:`Unified platform and environment description <COMMON/Platform>`: Python has many ways in figuring out the current platform using APIs from ``sys``, ``platform``, ``os``, ….
 Unfortunately, none of the provided standard APIs offers a comprehensive answer. pyTooling provides a :ref:`CurrentPlatform <COMMON/CurrentPlatform>` singleton summarizing multiple platform APIs into a single class instance.
       * :ref:`Representations of version numbers <VERSIONING>`: While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such representations following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
 It's provided by the :mod:`pyTooling.Versioning` module.
+      * :ref:`Measuring execution times <COMMON/Stopwatch>` can be achieved by using a stopwatch implementation with start, pause, resume, split and stop features.
+Internally, a high resolution clock is used.
+The stopwatch can also be used in a ``with``-statement.

    .. grid-item::
       :columns: 6